TiBOcode/astrotibo/src/content/notes/astro.md

 description: Trying all sort of things
 ---

+You're not supposed to read this

 :::info
 Test
 :::

-İpad to Obsidian to VS studio to git to Netlify to the whole world
+My Thoughts > My Fingers > the iPad's Keyboard > Obsidian > VS Studio > Github > Netlify > the whole world
+It's Working!!

 More exciting stuff
 ::warning